MattisLind/PC04Reader/README.md

 PC04 / PC8E
 -----------

-This section describe some fact about the PC04 / PC8E combination.
+This section describe some fact about the [PC04 / PC8E]( http://highgate.comm.sfu.ca/~djg/htdocs/cgi-bin/tifftopdf.cgi/maintenance/dec-8e-hmm3a-c-d-ch1-4.pdf?loc=webloc) combination.
 The interface card used in the PDP-8/E computer is the M840.
 The M840 combines all logic found on the M705(0), M710, M715 into one board and add omnibus interfacing.
 Thus the PC04 is a rather dumb device that rely on the controller do everything, including generating the stepper motor pulses for the stepper.
+This is the [mainteance manual](http://highgate.comm.sfu.ca/~djg/htdocs/cgi-bin/tifftopdf.cgi/pc04-docs/dec-00-pc0a-d.pdf?loc=webloc) for the PC04/PC04 which contain a lot of interesting information.

 ![PC04 schematic](http://i.imgur.com/7pdr3M1.png "PC04 schematic")